- Tour Plan

 Cusco - Guadalupe Lodge

 Once across Acjanaco Pass (3550 m / 11.647 ft) the environment dramatically changes from dry to wet valleys.
 Do not miss the splendid view when looking down toward the lowlands!
 The lush and misty cloud forest surrounded by massive rocks and waterfalls is perhaps the most fragile and threatened type of rainforest.
-In such environment filled with lichens and moss-carpeted soil, spotting birds will be the main target.
+In such an environment filled with lichens and moss-carpeted soil, spotting birds will be the main target.
 You will get the chance to stare at a large variety of birds ranging from the Peruvian national bird, the brightly red Andean Cock-of-the-Rock displays to tanagers, toucans or quetzals.
 The path will head down to the Guadalupe lodge (560 m./1837 ft).
 Overnight in the lodge.

 Guadalupe Lodge - El Dorado Lodge